Cardiff Corporation Waterworks: Corporation ownership

-A bill for the Taff Fawr scheme was submitted to Parliament in November 1883, and a House of Commons Committee considered it between 1 May and 20 May 1884, as there were 16 petitions against it, particularly from riparian landowners.
-The Corporation called on many of the major water engineers of the day to give evidence, including Bateman, Thomas Hawksley, James Mansergh, and George H. Hill.
-Their own Engineer, J A B Williams also gave evidence, as did the meteorologist George James Symonds, and although it cost £3,652 to fight their case, it was successful and the Cardiff Corporation Act 1884 received Royal Assent on 7 August.
+A bill for the Taff Fawr scheme was submitted to Parliament in November 1883, and a House of Commons committee considered it between 1 May and 20 May 1884, as there were 16 petitions against it, particularly from riparian landowners.
+The corporation called on many of the major water engineers of the day to give evidence, including Bateman, Thomas Hawksley, James Mansergh, and George H. Hill.
+Their own engineer, J. A. B. Williams also gave evidence, as did the meteorologist George James Symonds, and although it cost £3,652 to fight their case, it was successful and the Cardiff Corporation Act 1884 (47 & 48 Vict. c. ccxxii) received royal assent on 7 August.
 They were empowered to collect water from a catchment of 10400 acre, which was split into an upper and a lower area.
 Because they had to supply compensation water to maintain the flow in the Taff Fawr, treating the catchment as two separate areas meant that the full amount of compensation water did not have to be provided from the start of the project.
 The upper area covered 4000 acre and required a compensation flow of 3 e6impgal per day, under half of the total for the whole catchment.